-- For MBA-GMAT or GRE, which may be waived for five years of relevant work experience. - For MBA in Health Care Management-GMAT, GRE, or MCAT, which may be waived for five years of relevant work experience. - For MS in Business Process Innovation-GMAT or GRE, which may be waived for five years of relevant work experience.
-The concentration in accounting information systems also accepts CMA, CPA, CIA, CFA, CFP, CFM, or CISA.
-The GMAT requirement for the MSBPI program is waived for students who complete the certificate in business process innovation, the certificate in enterprise resource planning, the certificate in process leadership and transformation, or the certificate in accounting information systems and have earned at least a 3.3 cumulative grade point average. - For MS in Forensic Accounting and Analytics-GMAT or GRE, which may be waived for five years of relevant work experience.
+- For MBA-GMAT or GRE, which is waived for applicants who have a 3.3 cumulative undergraduate GPA, hold a master's degree from an accredited U.S. institution or an AACSB-accredited international institution, or have five years of relevant post-baccalaureate work experience. - For MBA in Health Care Management-GMAT, GRE, or MCAT, which is waived for applicants who have a 3.3 cumulative undergraduate GPA, hold a master's degree from an accredited U.S. institution or an AACSB-accredited international institution, or have five years of relevant postbaccalaureate work experience. - For MS in Business Process Innovation-GMAT or GRE, which is waived for applicants who have a 3.3 cumulative undergraduate GPA, hold a master's degree from an accredited U.S. institution or an AACSB-accredited international institution, or have five years of relevant post-baccalaureate work experience.
+The concentration in accounting information systems waives the GMAT or GRE for persons holding one of the following certifications: CMA, CPA, CIA, CFA, CFP, CFM, or CISA.
+The GMAT requirement for the MSBPI program is waived for students who complete the certificate in business process innovation, the certificate in enterprise resource planning, the certificate in process leadership and transformation, or the certificate in accounting information systems and have earned at least a 3.3 cumulative grade point average. - For MS in Forensic Accounting and Analytics-GMAT or GRE, which is waived for applicants who have a 3.3 cumulative undergraduate GPA, hold a master's degree from an accredited U.S. institution or an AACSB-accredited international institution, or have five years of relevant post-baccalaureate work experience.
 GMAT or GRE are waived for candidates with an earned designation of CMA, CPA, CIA, CFA, CFP, CFM, or CISA.
-The GMAT for the MSFAA is also waived for students who complete the certificate in accounting information systems and have earned at least a 3.3 cumulative grade-point average. - For MS in Taxation and Financial Planning-GMAT, which may be waived for five years of relevant work experience.
-(Holders of the following designations may also waive the GMAT-CPA, CMA, CIA, CFA, CFP, CFM, CISA.)
-Admission to the MS in taxation and financial planning program is also open to students who complete the certificate in taxation or the certificate in financial planning and have earned at least a 3.3 cumulative grade point average.
+The GMAT for the MSFAA is also waived for students who complete the certificate in accounting information systems and have earned at least a 3.3 cumulative grade-point average.

+• For MS in Taxation and Financial Planning-GMAT or GRE, which is waived for applicants who have a 3.3 cumulative undergraduate GPA, hold a master's degree from an accredited U.S. institution or an AACSB-accredited international institution, or have five years of relevant post-baccalaureate work experience.
+GMAT or GRE are waived for candidates with an earned designation of CMA, CPA, CIA, CFA, CFP, CFM, or CISA.
+The GMAT for the MSTFP is also waived for students who complete the certificate in taxation or in financial planning and have earned at least a 3.3 cumulative gradepoint average.